 The test vehicle shall meet the requirements of paragraph 3.2. of Annex 4a.

 3.2.
 Fuel

-The appropriate reference fuel as described in Annex 10 for petrol and diesel fuels and in Annex 10a for LPG and NG fuels must be used for testing.
+The appropriate reference fuel as described in Annex 10 or Annex 10a must be used for testing.
 The fuel type for each failure mode to be tested (described in paragraph 6.3. of this appendix) may be selected by the administrative department from the reference fuels described in Annex 10a in the case of the testing of a mono-fuelled gas vehicle and from the reference fuels described in Annex 10 and Annex 10a in the case of the testing of a bi-fuelled gas vehicle.
 The selected fuel type must not be changed during any of the test phases (described in paragraphs 2.1. to 2.3. of this appendix).
 In the case of the use of LPG or NG/biomethane as a fuel it is permissible that the engine is started on petrol and switched to LPG or NG/biomethane after a pre-determined period of time which is controlled automatically and not under the control of the driver.

 4. Test temperature and pressure

 4.1.
 The test temperature and pressure shall meet the requirements of the Type I Test as described in paragraph 3.2. of Annex 4a.
+[Editorial note: correct cross-reference needs to be confirmed]

 5. Test equipment